waitmon/Test-LetCode.in/README.md

 ## Introduction

 This repository contains sets of UI tests of the most common web elements and interaction scenarios (inputs, clicks, selections, waits, data generations, etc).
-All tests were designed with a usage of Page Object Model pattern and Selenium Webdriver.

 ## Set-up
 1) Install all requirements: